-Perform these Teacher Actions Expect this Student Experience Do these in the order indicated You should see your students experience the following 1.
-DIRECT ACCOMPLISHING Tell the students that their goal is to earn their PowerLine Technician badge.
-Students work independently but can be allowed to "pair up" to discuss all the patterns they recognize.
-2. CONNECT CONNECTING As students finish, direct them to complete the CONNECT worksheet as directed on the worksheet.
+Perform these Teacher Actions Do these in the order indicated Expect this Student Experience You should see your students experience the following 1.
+DIRECT ACCOMPLISH Tell the students that their goal is earn their PowerLine Engineer badge.
+NOTE : Some students may have earned the badges during the prior class period or during the Explore section.
+Students work independently to earn their badges.
+Those that already earned their badge help those who have not.
+They receive help from the teacher as needed.
+2. CONNECT CONNECT As students finish and have no others to help, direct them to complete the CONNECT worksheet.
 Students complete the worksheet, demonstrating mastery of the relevant standards and understanding of real-world applications.